rcrtss/rcrtss.github.io/_projects/3_amr_enit.md

 ## Results

-Results
-- Version 1: Basic person-following without obstacle avoidance.
+- **Version 1**: Basic person-following without obstacle avoidance.
-- Version 2: Human following with static obstacle avoidance, extended to handle some dynamic obstacles.
+- **Version 2**: Human following with static obstacle avoidance, extended to handle some dynamic obstacles.
 - Achieved safe and stable human-following behavior in indoor tests.
 - Delivered a working prototype validated by ENIT as a demonstration of autonomous mobile robotics capabilities